AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-16-GHC-Internals-Binary instances.md

 We write out values in little endian order.
 Starting with the least significant bits.

-If we have a value <= 127 we can just write the last byte and are done.
+If we have a value <= 127 we can just write the least significant byte and are done.

-Otherwise we set the 8th bit (which is bit 7) to encode the fact that a reader will have written an additional byte, shift our value right by 7 bits and repeat.
+Otherwise we set the 8th bit (which is bit 7) to encode the fact that a reader will have to consume additional data, shift our initial value right by 7 bits and repeat.

 Reading works similarly.